oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-PAUP* (Phylogenetic Analysis Using Parsimony *and other methods) is a computational phylogenetics program for inferring evolutionary trees.
+PAUP* (Phylogenetic Analysis Using Parsimony *and other methods) is acomputational phylogenetics program for inferring evolutionary trees.

-**URL**
+**More Information**

 https://paup.phylosolutions.com/